 Multi-touch attribution, as defined in this good and detailed post, is “the process of understanding and assigning credit to marketing channels that eventually lead to conversions.
 An attribution model is a set of rules that determine how credit for conversions should be attributed to various touch points in conversion paths.”

-It’s easier than it sounds; and, since this is the year of the World Cup, let me explain it using a soccer analogy.
+It’s easier than it sounds.
+Let me explain it using a soccer analogy.
 Multi-touch attribution gives the credit for a goal to not only the scorer but also (gives some credit to) the players who prepared the goal, too.
 Soccer player statistics often calculate scores based on the goals and the assists of the players.
 That means the statistics are based on what could be called a double-touch analysis that takes into account the last touch and the touch before the last one.

 Since the default model in marketing still seems to be “last touch” only, it looks like soccer has overtaken marketing in terms of analytical sophistication. 🙂